dspapp02/Funny-Gates/changlelog.md

 # Changelog
+## [0.4.1] - 2024-09-21
+### Changed
+- Moved input validation into class Gates call to streamline the design of custom gates
+- Changed license to the Mozilla Public License 2.0

 ## [0.4.0] - 2024-09-20
 ### Added
 - Identity gate
 - NOTS gate
-- Basic functionality to build gates

 ### Changed
 - Gate class supports gates with undefined numbers of inputs